15. Completing and Signing Unit Summaries

 - A unit summary has been triggered and sent to the tutor or assessor to sign off.

-Please note: It is not possible for a tutor to sign a unit summary until an Interval Verifier account has been assigned to the learner’s portfolio.
+Please note: If enabled on your centre, it is not possible for a tutor to sign a unit summary until an Interval Verifier account has been assigned to the learner’s portfolio.
+This setting can be disabled by a Centre Manager.

 How is Unit Progress Calculated?